PAFR2003/LightsCameraDestruction/README.md

 Reactor Gunman: Reactor Gunman is a unique early gunman of the wasteland with strong firepower.

+Metal-Wielding Survivors: A group of Reactorites holding different weapons ranging from swords, scrap metal, shields, explosives and many more.
+They are a large group of people (over 100 people!) walking in formation.

 Buildings-

 Reactor Tower: A very tall, dystopian looking tower with strong internet connection capabilities, it has a 9G internet speed according to the official website of the Reactorland government page.